 Punches and bunches

 Scoring 86 knockouts is a truly spectacular feat, but Chavez was never known as a one-punch knockout artist.
 His punches carried weight, there is no doubt about that, but almost all of his knockouts materialized after he broke his opponent physically and mentally.

 He did not rely on maximum power punches but on an unstoppable onslaught.
 Even when his opponent was hurt, he would often prefer to pepper them with continuous strikes, rather than trying to decapitate them with one punch (end of fight vs Greg Haugen).
 This entire clip by Hanzagod below shows highlights of his continuous attacks until the opponents crumbled)

 The left hook to the body

 We cannot discuss Julio Cesar Chavez’s boxing style without mentioning his left hook.
 A mandatory weapon in the arsenal of every pressure fighter.
-Chavez did reach near perfection in his left hook execution as he could land it from distance, as a counter, or at extremely close range.
+Chavez did reach near perfection in his left hook execution as he could land it from a distance, as a counter, or at extremely close range.

 He was also never a head hunter.
-To open up a tight defense you will always need shots to the body that forces the opponent defending hands to drop down.
+To open up a tight defense you will always need shots to the body that force the opponent’s defending hands to drop down.
 The Mexican’s left hook to the head was good, yes, but his liver shot was pure excellence.
 When the opponent managed to guard the head, he would immediately receive a crushing blow to the ribs, and when he defended that, his head would ring with a punch upstairs.
 Chavez was a master of flowing endless combinations alternating levels and sides, picking up every crack in the armor.